 State media reported that government forces also targeted “terrorists and their vehicles” in Aleppo, including launching attacks near a retirement home and a local athletics institute in the northern Syrian city.
 SANA said that those killed include “a Turkish terrorist who led an armed terrorist group.”

 An unnamed military source said, according to SANA, that armed forces uncovered opposition weapons in old irrigation canals near a mill in Harasta, in the Damascus countryside.
 “Terrorists” converted an underwear factory in the same city into a base, the source said.

 And in the city of Qamishli, on Syria’s border with Turkey, a car bomb explosion left four civilians dead and “many others” injured, SANA reported.

 Diplomatic efforts: Sympathy, but no answers

-"What has the international community done to stop this carnage?"
-Turkish foreign minister Ahmet Davutoglu asked.
-"Literally nothing.
-We have yet to see a single effective action to save innocent lives."
+“What has the international community done to stop this carnage?” asked Turkey’s foreign minister, Ahmet Davutoglu.
+“Literally nothing.
+We have yet to see a single effective action to save innocent lives.”

-U.S. Secretary of State Hillary Clinton announced $30 million for humanitarian aid and $15 million for communications gear and training for unarmed Syrian opposition groups.
+In addition to hosting a meeting of the group on Friday, U.S. Secretary of State Hillary Clinton announced $30 million for humanitarian aid and $15 million to unarmed opposition groups.

-The movement devolved into an armed conflict after a brutal and continuing crackdown by government forces.
+The movement devolved into an armed conflict after a brutal and continuing crackdown by regime forces.

-Since the unrest began, more than 30,000 people have died, the opposition Syrian Observatory for Human Rights said.
+Since the unrest began, more than 30,000 people have been killed, the opposition Syrian Observatory for Human Rights said.